tokomlabs/react-js-training/03-redux/README.md

 What is Redux?

-Redux is a state management system.
+Redux is a state management system (or state container) for javascript apps.

 It is not the only one.
 See also:
 - [Flux](https://github.com/facebook/flux)